niemopen/niem-naming-design-rules/ndr6-outline.md

 **Rule 7-0 (XSD)(Constraint):** A proxy type MUST have the designated structure.
 It MUST use xs:extension.
 It MUST NOT use xs:attribute.
 It MUST include exactly one xs:attributeGroup reference, which must be to structures:SimpleObjectAttributeGroup.
 (N5R 10-20)

-A [proxy type](#definitions) is a convenience complex type definition wrapper for a simple type in the XML Schema namespace; for example, `niem-xs:token` is a proxy type for `xs:token`.
+A [proxy type](#definitions) is not a model component.
+It is a convenience complex type definition wrapper for a simple type in the XML Schema namespace; for example, `niem-xs:token` is a proxy type for `xs:token`.
 Unlike other complex type definitions, proxy types have the same local name as the builtin simple type.
 This is done to make conformant schemas more understandable to people that are familiar with the names of the XML Schema namespace simple types.

 **Rule 7-0 (REF,EXT,SUB)(Constraint):** The type definition for an [association class](#definitions) MUST be derived from `structures:AssociationType`.
 (N5R 10-21)